NVIDIA/NeMo-RL/docs/design-docs/logger.md

 * Logging behaves consistently across TensorBoard and Wandb.
 * Workers that spawn other workers accurately report the total resource usage of any grandchild workers.

-Due to these complexities, we opted for a simpler approach: collecting metrics directly on the driver.
+Due to these complexities, we opted for a simpler approach: collecting metrics exposed by the Ray metrics server from the driver.
 :::